aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 > [JIT compilation][5] ... is a way of executing computer code that involves compilation during execution of a program – at runtime – rather than before execution.

-Following the logic used to explain speed gain for AOT compilers versus interpreters, you might wonder: how then the JIT compiler can be faster if it as well defines the desired behaviour at the runtime?
+Following the logic used to explain speed gain for AOT compilers versus interpreters, you might wonder: how can a JIT compiler be faster if it also defines the desired behaviour at runtime?
 There is good example that could explain the difference in performance between typical interpreter and JIT compiler.
 Suppose the source code contains a loop that has to be executed $n$ times.
-Interpreter will have to analyze the bytecode statement-by-statement at each iteration.
-Well-implemented JIT compiler will produce the translation into the machine code, which is the most computationally expensive operation, only once.
+An interpreter will have to analyze the bytecode statement-by-statement at each iteration.
+A well-implemented JIT compiler will produce the translation into the machine code, which is the most computationally expensive operation, only once.

-How the JIT compilers compare to the AOT compilers is a somewhat more sophisticated discussion that we won't enter but you are free to investigate this question on your own.
+How JIT compilers compare to AOT compilers is a somewhat more sophisticated discussion that we won't enter but you are free to investigate this question on your own.

 [1]: <https://en.wikipedia.org/wiki/Machine_code> "Machine code"
 [2]: <https://en.wikipedia.org/wiki/Interpreter_(computing)> "Interpreter"